 Who doesn’t love pop-out roller coasters built specifically for Robots?
 And those Robots get so excited they make… dirt?
 Steam Park is a fun themed game where you can build three-dimensional roller coasters to fill your part as well as other stands and attractions.
 The core of this game is about resource management as well as using dice to determine your turns.

-Steam Park has very little player interaction, building a park within your own grounds and balancing space, money and construction resources.
-This is a game for two to four players, and I will admit that I have mainly played this game at two players.
+Steam Park has very little player interaction, building a park within your own grounds and balancing space, money, and construction resources.
+This is a game for two to four players, and I will admit that I have mainly played this game with two players.

 The game is played over four different phases: the roll phase, the dirt phase (my absolute favorite), the actions phase, and the income phase.
 Each phase is played in a different style, so we’ll get into it more in the Game Rounds section below.

 This phase is the core of the game.
-In turn order, each player will spend all the dice on the pig board to take actions.
-There are 6 possible actions and each on can only be taken once each turn (in any order):
+In turn order, each player will spend all the dice on the pig board to take action.
+There are 6 possible actions and each one can only be taken once each turn (in any order):

-- Build Rides: Using the tools icons, you can build rides cost 1 per visitor spaces.
+- Build Rides: Using the tools icons, you can build rides that cost 1 per visitor space.
 Rides of the same colors can touch, but rides of different colors need some walking room, after-all even Robots need space to walk to the rides.

 - Build Stands: Build one stand per tent icon and each stand gives a special ability.
 These abilities range from redrawing visitors, changing die rolls, and removing dirt.
 Just like roller coasters, the stands cannot touch other attractions unless it the same type.

-- Clean Dirt: For each Shovel icon, discard up to 2 dirt from your parks landfill.
+- Clean Dirt: For each Shovel icon, discard up to 2 pieces of dirt from your park’s landfill.

 - Play Bonus Cards: For each dirt pile icon, you can play one bonus card from your hand to earn money.